raheemadamboev/room-multi-process/README.md

 <img align="right" width="296" height="600"  src="https://github.com/raheemadamboev/room-multi-process/blob/master/banner.gif" />

 A simple app that uses Room in multiple processes.
 Activity runs in one process and service runs on another process.
-When we manipulate database in one process aka Activity and we observe for changes in another process aka Service.
+When we manipulate database in one process (Activity).
+We observe for changes and show toast in another process (Service).

 **Room MultiProcess**